-- Find duplicate and near-duplicate documents from a web crawl. - Why is it important: - Identify mirrored web pages, and avoid indexing them, or serving them multiple times - Find replicated news stories and cluster them under a single story. - Identify plagiarism - What if we wanted exact duplicates?
+- Find duplicate and near-duplicate documents from a web crawl. - Why is it important: - Identify mirrored web pages, and avoid indexing them, or serving them multiple times - Find replicated news stories and cluster them under a single story. - Identify plagiarism - Near duplicate documents differ in a few characters, words or sentences